Easy pan fried brussels sprouts with smoky bacon and balsamic drizzle! The perfect vegetable side dish for Christmas and Thanksgiving!

 🍴 Serving suggestions

 Enjoy pan-fried Brussels sprouts with other meals too.
-My family love them with sausage casserole, slow cooker lamb breast, and even creme fraiche chicken.
+My family love them with sausage casserole, slow cooker lamb breast, and creme fraiche chicken.

 📖 Variations